adiwg/mdEditor-doc/publish/how-to-publish.md

 #### **How the publishing outline works:**

-The publisher looks for the first identifier in a record that matches an existing one in mdEditor and then puts it under that record in the outline.
-If it doesn't find a matching identifier, it puts the record at the** **root level of the folder that you are uploading to.
-The root level being the uppermost folder of your organization.
+The publisher looks for the first identifier in a record that matches an existing one in mdEditor, and then puts that record under the record with a matching identifier in the outline.
+If it doesn't find a matching identifier, it puts the record at the** **root level of the folder that you are uploading to \(the root level being the uppermost folder of your organization\).

 Items directly below the ScienceBase header will be published under the ScienceBase item identified in your settings as “Default Parent Identifier.”
-Items below the blue line will be published under the parent ID specified in the metadata.
+Items below the blue line will be published under the Parent ID specified in the metadata.

 * For example, if the _Default Parent Identifier_ is your LCC Community, then projects at the _root level_ in the publishing outline will be added directly under your LCC Community.

 * Products nested under a project in the outline will be added as a direct child item to the project item on ScienceBase.

-* Items listed at the root level in the publishing outline don't have a parentID that correspond with a record loaded in mdEditor \(Note: you could have other parent IDs identified in those records, but those records aren't loaded in mdEditor\)
+* Items listed at the root level in the publishing outline don't have a Parent ID that correspond with a record loaded in mdEditor \(Note: you could have other Parent IDs identified in those records, but those records aren't loaded in mdEditor\)

 You can drag and drop records to establish the parent-child relationship, eliminating the need to establish the relationship in ScienceBase.
 This will also allow you to move items around \(e.g., move a product from one project to another\) and have that change be reflected on ScienceBase.
 Remember, this is only about parent-child relationships on ScienceBase, not about project-product associations.